What you need to know

 Charlie Hughes-D’Aeth

-Theatre includes: The Brightening Air, Oedipus, The Real Thing, The Constituent, Machinal, Just For One Day, Pygmalion, Groundhog Day, Sylvia, Eureka Day, Camp Siegfried, Lungs, A Very Expensive Poison, Present Laughter, The American Clock, A Monster Calls, Girl from the North Country, The Divide, A Christmas Carol, Woyzeck, ‘Art’, The Caretaker, The Master Builder, Future Conditional (The Old Vic); Cymbeline (Shakespeare’s Globe); When Winston Went to War with the Wireless (Donmar); What’s New Pussycat?
-(Birmingham Rep); Fantastically Great Women Who Changed the World (UK tour); Consultant Voice Coach for Matilda the Musical (Resident 2010–14), The Gods Weep, The Tempest, Much Ado About Nothing (RSC).
+Theatre includes: Mary Page Marlowe, The Brightening Air, Oedipus, The Real Thing, The Constituent, Machinal, Just For One Day, Pygmalion, Groundhog Day, Sylvia, Eureka Day, Camp Siegfried, Lungs, A Very Expensive Poison, Present Laughter, The American Clock, A Monster Calls, Girl from the North Country, The Divide, A Christmas Carol, Woyzeck, ‘Art’, The Caretaker, The Master Builder, Future Conditional (The Old Vic); Cymbeline (Shakespeare’s Globe); When Winston Went to War with the Wireless (Donmar); What’s New Pussycat?
+(Birmingham Rep); Fantastically Great Women Who Changed the World (UK tour); Consultant Voice Coach for Matilda the Musical (Resident 2010–14), The Gods Weep, The Tempest (RSC).

 Danièle Lydon